CDRH/orchid/docs/installation.md

 rails new .
 ```

-Aadd this line to the app's Gemfile:
+Add this line to the app's Gemfile:

 ```ruby
 # Specify desired tag (release), branch, or ref